SpartnerNL/laravel-excel-docs/4.x/exports/data.md

 ## Query

 In the previous examples, we did the query inside the export class.
 While this is a good solution for small exports, for bigger exports this will come at a hefty performance price.

 By using the `FromQuery` concern, we can prepare a query for an export.
-Behind the scenes this query is executed in chunks.
+Behind the scenes this query is executed in chunks to limit the amount of models held in memory.

 In the `InvoicesExport` class, add the `FromQuery` concern and return a query.
 Be sure to not `->get()` the results!